 They wage wars and administer medicines.
 They are farmers and graziers.
 They live in a world of coded communications, strict chains of command, secret poison mixtures and prodigious strength.

 They have inhabited our planet for millions of years and yet no living creature seems more alien to us.
 They are the ants.

-With its striking visual images, this groundbreaking documentary will take you deep into the mysterious yet fascinating world of the ants.
+With its striking visual images, this groundbreaking filml takes us into a mysterious yet fascinating world.